Stanford Next Asia Policy Lab Activities and News

 Among others, we have two core projects providing guidance for U.S. policy.
 First, based on an analysis of over 41,000 Congressional speeches spanning more than 36 years that covered rivalry periods concerning China, Japan, and the USSR, we found that discourses on China are more similar to those on Japan than those on the USSR across social, economic, and even ideological dimensions.
 Moreover, over the years, rivalries have been increasingly strategically used as a rhetorical foil for U.S. domestic issues.
 Because the Cold War analogy is misleading, lessons from that era would misguide efforts to steer today’s U.S.-China relationship.

 Second, relying on the conventional wisdom that democracy plays a central role in forming public opinion on foreign policy, the U.S. has emphasized democracy as a value.
 In particular, this perspective is based on the premise that ‘liberal values’ can work as deeply embedded beliefs and serve as one important source of shared identity.
 However, we challenge the conventional wisdom.
 Analyzing what aspect of democracy (i.e., procedural vs. substantive) leads citizens in the Asia-Pacific region to form a democracy-based shared identity, we demonstrate that ‘electoral institutions’ play a bigger role as a foundation of the shared identity rather than ‘liberal values.’
-Thus, liberal values do not necessarily serve as a key lens through which Asia-Pacific citizens view China, Russia, and their own relations with the U.S. Therefore, we plan to provide U.S. policymakers with a novel policy direction in the Asia-Pacific region: because democratic rhetoric does not work as effectively as expected in the region, the U.S. needs to shift gears, instead emphasizing its role in promoting mutual benefits in the economic/trade and military/security realms.
+Thus, liberal values do not necessarily serve as a key lens through which Asia-Pacific citizens view China, Russia, and their own relations with the United States.
+Therefore, we plan to provide U.S. policymakers with a novel policy direction in the Asia-Pacific region: since democratic rhetoric does not work as effectively as expected in the region, the United States needs to shift gears, instead emphasizing its role in promoting mutual benefits in the economic/trade and military/security realms.

 Global Research Workshops